SomeAnticsDev/someantics.dev/src/streams/2022-07-05-zag/transcript.md

 <i class="timecode">[00:39:52]</i> **Ben:** Yeah.

 <i class="timecode">[00:39:52]</i> **Segun:** So we're gonna talk about that, like, Track Pointer.
 What exactly does that do?
-So's that sort of like… I call this, like, a subscription or an activity, because it's a long-running activity, compared to a single action like incrementValue or decrementValue, right?
+So's that sort of like… I call this, like, a subscription or an activity, because it's a long-running activity, compared to a single action like `incrementValue` or `decrementValue`, right?

 <i class="timecode">[00:40:11]</i> **Ben:** Mm.